TeodoroRaulino/TeodoroRaulino/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Next.js and Nest.js
+- 🌱 Currently, I'm a frontend developer experienced in Next.js, Expo.js, and React.

 <div align="center">
   <a href="https://github.com/TeodoroRaulino">